yvonne2me/javaclientapi/README.md

 ApiClient.SetUp(userName, password, secret);

 // 2.
-Create your case.
+Create your Case.
 // You will need two bits of information for this setp
-// 		SessionId : This is the SessionId that you have recieved from the trustev JavaScript
+// 		SessionId : This is the SessionId that you have received from the Trustev JavaScript (Trustev.js)
-//					and transfered server-side
+//					and transferred server-side.
-// 		CaseNumber : This is a number that you use to uniquely identify this case.
-It must
+// 		CaseNumber : This is a number that you use to uniquely identify this Case - we recommend using your internal Order Number for the Case Number.
-//					 be unique.
+					It must be unique per Case request.

 Case kase = new Case(sessionId, caseNumber);
 Transaction transaction = new Transaction();
-transaction.setTotalTransactionValue(10.99);
+transaction.setCurrency("USD");
+transaction.setTotalTransactionValue(10);
 kase.setTransaction(transaction);

 // 3.
 Post this Case to the Trustev Api
 Case returnCase = ApiClient.postCase(kase);

 // 4.
-Now, say the value of this transaction changes,
+Now, say the value of this Transaction changes,
-//	  We provide the functionality to update the transaction you have already added
+//	  We provide the functionality to update the Transaction you have already added.
-//	  Just rebuild the transaction again with the new information Transaction transaction = new Transaction();
+//	  Just rebuild the Transaction again with the new information Transaction transaction = new Transaction();
-transaction.setTotalTransactionValue(100.99);
+transaction.setCurrency("USD");
+transaction.setTotalTransactionValue(2000);

-//    Now we can go ahead and at the customer to the case we added earlier.
+//  Now we can go ahead and add the Transaction to the Case we created earlier.
 Transaction returnTransaction = ApiClient.updateTransaction(returnCase.getId(), transaction);

 // 5.
-You can now continue as normal and get the Decision this case including
+You can now continue as normal and get the Decision of this Case including
-//    the updated transaction you have added
+//    the updated Transaction you have added.
 Decision decision = ApiClient.getDecision(returnCase.getId());

-// Now its up to you what you do with our decision
+// Now it's up to you what to do with our Decision, and then updating the Case Status with what the order outcome was.
+CaseStatus caseStatus = new CaseStatus();
+caseStatus.setComment("Order Completed Successfully");
+caseStatus.setStatus(CaseStatusType.Completed);

+CaseStatus returnStatus = ApiClient.postCaseStatus(responseCase.getId(), caseStatus);

 ```

-We provide similar functions i.e. Post, Update and Get for every Sub Entity of the Case Object.
+We provide similar functions i.e. Post (POST), Update (PUT) and Get (GET) for every Sub Entity of the Case Object.
-For more examples of these, check out the unit tests.